wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-08-03-funktal-devices-state.md

         RGB = Int Int Int MkRGB
     }

-    (\Any <- s1_in:Bool<- s2_in: Int<- s3_in:RGB.
+    (\(RGB,Int,Bool) <- s1_in:Bool<- s2_in: Int<- s3_in:RGB.
         <all computations>
         s3_out s2_out s1_out
     )

-Note in particular that from a typing perspective, this function is really of type

-    Bool <- Bool <- Int <- RGB

-because Funktal does not support multiple return values.
-This is not so nice.
+The tuple syntax only indicates that the function pushes multiple values on the stack, it is not an algebraic data type and so we can't construct it or pattern match on it.

 ### Putting the state in a record type